amanengine3/LI-FI-CIRCUIT-USING-TRANSISTOR/README.md

-the data transmission gets slower than our wired connection.Due to this congestion router manufacturers are introducing 5 GHz band to avoid such Wi-Fi congestions, but with 5 GHz we will get shorter range, yet this is not a full solution for our future needs.
+the data transmission gets slower than our wired connection.Due to this congestion router manufacturers are introducing 5 GHz band to avoid such Wi-Fi congestions, but with 5 GHz we will get shorter range, yet this is not a full solution for our future needs.</sub>
 2) Restriction of Radio waves:
 Radio waves are restricted in many areas such as hospitals, operation theatres, airplanes, research facilities etc. We cannot always enjoy Wi-Fi